 Why it's done

-Percutaneous nephrolithotomy is typically recommended in the following situations:
+Percutaneous nephrolithotomy is typically recommended when:

-- Kidney stones are larger than 0.8 inch (2 centimeters) in diameter
+- Kidney stones are larger than 0.8 inch (2 centimeters) in diameter.

-- Large stones are in the ureter
+- Large stones are in the tube connecting a kidney and the bladder (ureter).

-- Other therapies have failed
+- Other therapies have failed.

 - Incomplete stone removal